 In mmutilitarianism, the value of any government action is determined by estimating the willingness to pay of all people involved and subtracting off the dollar costs.
 This is called cost-benefit analysis.
 The wellbeing of any group of people is measured by adding up all the dollars that they get for the final goods and services that they produce and dividing by the number of people in the group.
 This is mean GDP, the holiest measurement of mmutilitarianism.

-Ethical egoism (a philosophical justification for selfishness) is one of the consequences of mmutilitarian thought.
+Ethical egoism is a philosophical justification for selfishness that some economic and business pundits ascribe to.
+It is one of the more extreme consequences of mmutilitarian thought.
 If every dollar is worth the same to everyone, then selfishness is justified because it doesn’t matter who gets the money and the only thing that matters is increasing the total money value of the economy (max GDP).
-Mmutilitarians typically think that selfishness is an excellent motivation for maximizing the production of GDP which is one reason why they promote selfish ends.
-Mmutilitarians even conflate selfishness with rationality and often imply that altruism is irrational or even bad.
-Mmutilitarianism was exported to other social sciences and business schools by economics imperialism too.
-For example, in political science, realism is akin to mmutilitarianism and business schools teach that maximizing profits (a form of mmutility, remember) is the moral responsibility of business.
+Some mmutilitarians think that selfishness is an excellent motivation for maximizing the production of GDP which is one reason why they promote the morality of selfishness.

 This is unfortunate.
-Both national economies and businesses work best when people work together for mutual benefit, so pure selfishness is counterproductive.
-Economic policies should benefit everyone including the middle class, so median income is a better measure of national progress than mean income (per-capita GDP).
+Both national economies and businesses work best when people work together for mutual benefit.
+Pure selfishness is generally counterproductive.

-Medianism.org seeks to make a tiny improvement to economic thought by replacing mmutilitarianist measures with measures based on medians.
+Medianism.org seeks to make a tiny improvement to economic thought by replacing some of our mmutilitarianist measures of the economy like mean GDP with measures based on medians.
 The median person is a useful focal point for thinking about “the economy” and the economic wellbeing of people.
 Economic policy should focus more on measuring the median individual rather than the mean dollars.
 Businesses should think about how they are impacting the median stakeholder in addition to thinking about profits which mostly accrue to elites.